-Let’s review three of the most popular and comprehensive applications on the market and analyze what’s great about them and what could be improved.
+Let’s review three of the best mhealth apps on the market and analyze what’s great about them and what could be improved.

 Top 3 mHealth apps

-GoodRX is a mobile application that saves users lots of money on prescriptions.
+GoodRX is one of the best medication app that saves users lots of money on prescriptions.
 As drug prices aren’t regulated, pharmacies benefit from setting high prices that can differ by over $100 from one pharmacy to another.

 GoodRX has a large, dynamic database with prices in around 75,000 pharmacies all over the US and allows users to compare prices and find the best bargain.
-This app saves the average user over $200 a year according to GoodRX.
+This mHealth apps for patients saves the average user over $200 a year according to GoodRX.

 GoodRX has a personal profile feature, but you don’t need to sign in to use the application for search and price comparison.

 Search for pharmacies with the best prices is linked to your location so you can look for pharmacies nearby.

 GoodRX also provides coupons for certain drugs, which you can print or simply show on your mobile device.

 - Personal profiles